jvilk/site/_posts/blog/2014-12-23-java-8-wtf-default-interface-methods.md

 Classes that implement the interface do not need to explicitly implement these methods; they inherit the default implementation should the class not override it.
 I believe that this is a positive change for Java.

-For example, the following is now valid Java code:
+For example, the following is now valid Java code; it prints `Bark!`:

 {% highlight java %}
 public class Test {